Ryder37YYZ/ryder37yyz.github.io/index.md

 ```
 ### About This Website

 This website is proudly hosted on GitHub Pages and is open-source.
 You can access the source code of this website by clicking on the "View on GitHub" button.
 This website is not intended to engage in commercial activities.
+Oh, and you probably have guessed where the website name took inspiration from, if you are into Kdramas.

 ### Contact Me